kyamagu/mexopencv/README.markdown

 Testing
 -------

-Optionally, you can add a testing script for your new function.
+You can optionally add a testing script for your new function.
 The testing convention in mexopencv is that testing scripts are all written as a static function in a matlab class.
 For example, `test/unit_tests/TestFilter2D.m` is a class that describes test cases for filter2d function.
 Inside of the class, a couple of test cases are written as a static function whose name starts with 'test'.

-If there is such a class inside `test/unit_tests/`, typing 'make test' would invoke all test cases and show your result.
-Use test/ directory to place any resource file necessary for testing.
+If there is such a class inside `test/unit_tests/`, typing `make test` would invoke all test cases and show your result.
+Use `test/` directory to place any resource file necessary for testing.
 An example of testing class is shown below:

     classdef TestMyFunc